Movement is difficult to capture in Photography. This is where panning comes into play.

 When your subject is nice and close to you, it will take them much further across the frame than if they were 100 feet away.
-This means that you need a faster shutter speed for subjects that are closer to you.
+It means that you need a faster shutter speed for subjects that are closer to you.

 You simply set the exposure for the flash, and you can vary the length of shutter speed, depending on how fast your subject is moving.

-How I Captured My Image
+How I Captured Images Using Panning

-This gave me an aperture of f/8, which I thought was adequate.
+Doing so gave me an aperture of f/8, which I thought was adequate.
 I focused on a car that was in the place where I aimed to photograph.

-This was my first camera panning photography image.
+This was my first camera panning attempt.

 As you can see, I am far from the intended capture.
 I believed the problem to be the shutter speed.
-As it was so slow, it really picked up the movement of my camera going up and down, not just right-to-left.

 I increased my shutter speed to 1/30th, which meant my aperture had to drop to f/5.6, to keep the ISO at 100.

-This was my second camera panning photography image.
+This was my second camera panning image.

 Still not perfect, but the image is less affected by the camera moving up and down.
 I thought that the subject I was trying to capture was too close to the camera.
-So I stepped away from the edge of the sidewalk about two/three steps (2 metres).
+I stepped away from the edge of the sidewalk about two/three steps (2 metres).

-I also noted that the exposure was a little dark, so I compensated for that by widening the f/stop from f/5.6 to f/4.5.
+The exposure was a little dark, so I compensated for that by widening the f/stop from f/5.6 to f/4.5.

 This was my third camera panning image.

-Below was my fourth camera panning shot attempt.
+Below is my fourth attempt.